vapor/docs/docs/security/authentication.md

 app.migrations.add(User.Migration())
 ```

+!!! tip
+     Because email addresses are not case sensitive, you may want to add a [`Middleware`](../fluent/model.md#lifecycle) that coerces the email address to lowercase before saving it to the database.
+Be aware, though, that `ModelAuthenticatable` uses a case sensitive comparison, so if you do this you'll want to make sure the user's input is all lower case, either with case coercion in the client, or with a custom authenticator.

 The first thing you will need is an endpoint to create new users.
 Let's use `POST /users`.
 Create a [Content](../basics/content.md) struct representing the data this endpoint expects.

 ```swift